couchbaselabs/Grocery-Sync-iOS/README.md

     open CouchDemo.xcworkspace

+### Build TouchJSON

+Due to incompatble build setups, you'll have to manually build both flavors of the dependent TouchJSON library before you can build the demo app the first time:

+1. Select the "TouchJSON-iphoneos" scheme and choose Product > Build.
+1. Select the "TouchJSON-simulator" scheme and choose Product > Build.

+You won't need to do this again unless you either clean your build or modify TouchJSON sources.

-### To build and run the included Demo App:
+### Build and run the demo app

-* Select the "CouchDemo" scheme and the appropriate destination (an iOS device or simulator) from the pop-up menu in the Xcode toolbar.
+1. Select the "CouchDemo" scheme and the appropriate destination (an iOS device or simulator) from the pop-up menu in the Xcode toolbar.
-* Click the Run button
+2. Click the Run button

+That's it!
+Now that you're set up, you can just use the Run command again after making changes to the demo code.

 ## To add the framework to your existing Xcode project